 WHEN EVACUATING, LEAVE WITH HANDS UP UNTIL CLEAR OF THE RCMP PERIMETER

-9. "Code Green - ALL CLEAR" (repeated 3 times) will be announced on the intercom, only after the building is secured and most have been evacuated by RCMP.
-Only open doors/come out of hiding for the RCMP.
+9. "Code Green - ALL CLEAR" (repeated 3 times) will be broadcast to all phones, only after the building is secured and most have been evacuated by RCMP.
+Only open doors/Come out of hiding for the RCMP.

 Death